Eleanor Rae

-Eleanor Rae (born 1934) is an American author and proponent of eco-feminism.
+Eleanor Rae (born 1934) is an American author and proponent of ecofeminism.

-Family
+Early life and education

 Rae was born in Meriden, Connecticut on January 31, 1934.
 Eleanor was the youngest of four children, her parents Stella Sandj and Jon Pracon immigrated to the United States from Poland.
 Her parents named here after First Lady Eleanor Roosevelt with the thought that her family would survive the Great Depression.
-Eleanor Rae is married to Giles Rae and they together have two daughters, a son, and eight grand children.
+Eleanor Rae is married to Giles Rae and they together have two daughters, a son, and eight grandchildren.

-Education

 Rae first earned a Mathematics degree from the College of New Rochelle.
 She received a Master's degree from Southern Connecticut State University in early childhood education and a Masters in parish ministry and adult education from Fordham University.
 Rae earned her doctoral degree from Fordham in contemporary systematic theology.